MarvelBoy047/Gemma_Ai_DataAssistant/Installation setup Instructions.md

 1. *Check GPU Compatibility*: Ensure you have a CUDA-capable NVIDIA GPU
 2. *Download CUDA Toolkit*: Visit [NVIDIA CUDA Downloads](https://developer.nvidia.com/cuda-downloads)
 3. *Install CUDA*: Follow the installation wizard with default settings
-4. *Verify Installation*: Open Command Prompt and run `nvcc --version`
+4. *Verify Installation*: Open Command Prompt and run `nvcc --version or nvidia-smi`

 > [!TIP]
 > CUDA installation is optional but highly recommended for faster AI model inference.
 Users without a compatible GPU can proceed to the next step, but should expect longer processing times.